Justin Turner wins Clemente Award for philanthropy - WTOP News

 A two-time All-Star, Turner would become eligible for free agency after the World Series if the Dodgers decline a $16 million option in favor of a $2 million buyout.

-Turner was pulled from Game 6 two years ago after the seventh inning when MLB was notified he tested positive for COVID-19.
+Turner was pulled from Game 6 two years ago after the seventh inning against Tampa Bay when MLB was notified he tested positive for COVID-19.
 Turner refused instructions from security to leave the field during the postgame celebration, behavior MLB said risked the safety of others.

 AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports